kyma-project/module-manager/tests/smoke/README.md

 This Repo contains a `Makefile` which will execute `go test` against a smoke-test running with [The official Kubernetes E2E Testing Framework](https://github.com/kubernetes-sigs/e2e-framework).

-It will also use a downloaded version of kustomize and the Kyma CLI to properly test its workflows.

-## Prerequisites for running the Smoke Tests

-1. A unix HOST OS
-2. Support for the Docker Socket for the Provisioning Parts

 ## Run the Tests

 Simply run `make` and let the magic happen!